hdShang/arxiv-daily/docs/cs-CL/2025-09-06/papers/250905553v1-using-contrastive-learning-to-improve-two-way-reasoning-in-large-lan.md

 ---
 layout: default
-title: Using Contrastive Learning to Improve Two-Way Reasoning in Large Language Models: The Obfuscation Task as a Case Study
+title: "Using Contrastive Learning to Improve Two-Way Reasoning in Large Language Models: The Obfuscation Task as a Case Study"
 ---

 # Using Contrastive Learning to Improve Two-Way Reasoning in Large Language Models: The Obfuscation Task as a Case Study